thomasweitzel/frontend-mentor/blog-preview-card/README.md

-# Frontend Mentor - QR Code Component Solution
+# Frontend Mentor - Blog Preview Card Solution

 This is a solution to the [Blog Preview Card Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.